Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 - There are two types of environment variables in the bash shell:
   - **Global/Environmental Variable**: Global variables, which are called environment variables, are visible from the shell session, and any child processes that the shell spawns.
   - **Local Variable**: Local variables are only available in the shell that creates them.
 This makes global environment variables useful in applications that spawn child processes that require information from the parent process.
+- Environmental variables are defined in `/etc/profile`, `/etc/profile.d`, and `~/.bash_profile`.
+These files are the initialization files, and they are read by the shell when the bash shell invokes.
+When a login shell exits, bash reads `~/.bash_logout`.
 - After login into the system, a copy of the shell is given to the user.
 - The environment is maintained all the time until the user logs off.
 - You can see all variables (Global + Local) with `set` command, and other options of it with `help set` command.